 1,390 miles one way from Dawson Creek to Delta Junction.

 It’s Also Known as the Alcan Highway

-Many people are confused when I tell we drove the Alcan highway but it’s the exact same highway as the Alaska Highway, just a different name.
-Psst, it stands for Alaska-Canada Highway….Al Can 🙂
+Many people are confused when I tell them we drove the Alcan Highway but it’s the same highway as the Alaska Highway, just a different name.
+Psst, it stands for Alaska-Canada Highway….Al-Can 🙂

 Road Conditions on the Alaska Highway